Why should I have a Lead Syndicate profile on LetsVenture?

 There are 2 ways in which syndicated deals work on LetsVenture:

-- Featured deals - A Featured deal, the Startup profile is visible to all the investors on the platform.
+- Featured deals - In a Featured deal, the Startup profile is visible to all the investors on the platform.
 This method is adopted to help close the round quickly.
-While any investor interested in the round can invest, the Lead/Startup has the right to choose the final set of investors based on the alignment in the vision.

 What does being a Lead Investor mean?